gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 }
 ```

-In the previous code sample, a `RootErrorBoundary` is declared under the `RootLayout` but over the *remote module* routes.
-By doing so, if a module cause an unmanaged error, the nested error boundary will only replace the section rendered by the `Outlet` component of the `RootLayout` instead of the whole page.
+In the previous code sample, a `RootErrorBoundary` is declared below the `RootLayout` but above the routes of the *remote module*.
+By doing so, if a module encounters an unhandled error, the nested error boundary will only replace the section rendered by the `Outlet` component within the `RootLayout` rather than the entire page.

+By implementing this mechanism, the level of failure isolation achieved is **comparable** to that of an **iframes** or **subdomains** implementation.

 With this mechanism, failure isolation **is as good as** with an **iframes** or **subdomains** implementation.

 !!!warning
-If your application is [hoisting page](/references/routing/useHoistedRoutes.md), they will be rendered outside of the host application's root error boundary.
-To avoid breaking the entire application when an hoisted page cause unmanaged errors, it is highly recommended to declare a React Router `errorElement` property on every hoisted page.
+If your application is [hoisting page](/references/routing/useHoistedRoutes.md), it's important to note that they will be rendered outside of the host application's root error boundary.
+To prevent breaking the entire application when an hoisted page encounters unhandled errors, it is highly recommended to declare a React Router's `errorElement` property for each hoisted page.
 !!!